behnazkhoshnood/good-cook-ms3/README.md

   - Step 2 - Click the button labeled "DELETE".
 In mobile phone view this button can be found on top of the recipe collapsible body.
   - Step 3 - User gets a message if they are sure to delete this recipe.
   - step 4 - If confirm the recipe deletes and user redirects to their profile page but if press cancel, recipe stayes unchanged and the user will be redirected to their profile page.
+- Test 3 - Avoid duplication in multi choice dropdown input field - Test Passed ✓
+  - step 1 - In edit form in marks field user can just add one of each choices.
 ## Admin Capability
 - Test 1 - Delete any Recipe - Test Passed ✓
   - Step 1 - Navigate to get_recipes.